Bird strike: History

+In aviation

 The Federal Aviation Administration (FAA) estimates bird strikes cost US aviation 400 million dollars annually and have resulted in over 200 worldwide deaths since 1988.
-In the United Kingdom, the Central Science Laboratory estimates that worldwide, birdstrikes cost airlines around US$1.2 billion annually.
+In the United Kingdom, the Central Science Laboratory estimated that worldwide, birdstrikes cost airlines around US$1.2 billion annually.
 This includes repair cost and lost revenue while the damaged aircraft is out of service.
-There were 4,300 bird strikes listed by the United States Air Force and 5,900 by US civil aircraft in 2003.
+In 2003, there were 4,300 bird strikes listed by the United States Air Force and 5,900 by US civil aircraft.

 The first reported bird strike was by Orville Wright in 1905.
-According to the Wright Brothers' diaries, "Orville [...] flew 4,751 meters in 4 minutes 45 seconds, four complete circles.
+According to the Wright brothers' diaries, "Orville [...] flew 4,751 meters in 4 minutes 45 seconds, four complete circles.
 Twice passed over the fence into Beard's cornfield.
 Chased flock of birds for two rounds and killed one which fell on top of the upper surface and after a time fell off when swinging a sharp curve."